eddiesTime/sme_app/raw_documentation.md

 - very complex
 - difficult to learn
 - a lot of boilerplate
-- simple functionalities require an overhead to be implemented
+- simple functionalities require overhead to implement

 ### MobX